Anthrocon/www/content/news/2023-01-03 anthrocon-2023-new-year-new-updates/index.md

 **Attendees must be registered for Anthrocon to reserve an Anthrocon-block hotel room**.
 You will need the Registrant ID found at the bottom of your confirmation email in order to access the booking portal, which is composed of letters and numbers.

-{{< img src="Example_RegistrantID.png" alt="An example of the Registrant ID found at the bottom of the confirmation email, composed of letters and numbers." >}}
+{{< img src="Example_RegistrantID.png" alt="An example of the Registrant ID found at the bottom of the confirmation email, composed of letters and numbers." hint="text" >}}

 - **Those who pre-register before January 30th** will receive an email when general hotel reservations open, containing the link needed to reserve a hotel room.
 - **Those who pre-register after February 2nd** will receive the link to book a hotel room in the registration confirmation email.